At a Glance: Best Drop-In Handguard

 Midwest Industries AR-15 Two-Piece Drop-In Handguard

-The Midwest Industries AR-15 two-piece drop-in handguard is a versatile, Carbine length handguard that snaps in easily with no gunsmithing or alterations required.
+The Midwest Industries AR-15 two-piece drop-in handguard is a versatile, Carbine length handguard that snaps in easily with no gunsmith drop-in installation.
 It is constructed with four 1913 Picatinny rails that contain 15 mounting slots for all kinds of accessories, including optics, lasers, and lights.

 The handguard consists of two pieces that can be removed easily for cleaning and maintenance.
 The bottom piece can be removed to install a grenade launcher or shotgun.
 The design includes large vent holes to allow plenty of air circulation and reduce the heat from the barrel.